ysathyasai/Termux/Guide.md

 ---

-This guide provides a reference for working with Termux without unnecessary praise.
+This guide provides a comprehensive reference for working with Termux.
 Contributions are welcome to enhance this documentation.

+Happy coding and exploring with Termux! 🚀